 Saturday 1 July

 The new kit is finally out and, although we have always loathed Nike, their kits, their company ethos, their utter disregard for club’s history, we have to admit that this 70s throwback kit looks the part.
 The real drawback is the astronomical cost – want your favourite player’s name and number on your back of your shirt, that’ll be one hundred and two of your English pounds.
 A blank one is ninety quid.
 It seems Nike think they have a blank cheque to rip off fans.
 Last season Adidas only wanted £75.
-If you fancy a wager on the forthcoming season.
-Find out what sets bet365 apart from the others.

 Nike will have to print some new ’keeper jerseys with Caballero on the back.
 Willy Caballero signed on a free after being released by Man City.
 Caballero played 26 times last season and takes up Asmir Begovic’s gloves.

 John Terry signed for Villa marking the end of his 22-year Chelsea career and a new start for our 36-year-old captain.
 We wish him well in his West Midlands adventure.
 What were you doing in 1995?